Evidence for realignment of the charge density wave state in ErTe$_3$ and TmTe$_3$ under uniaxial stress via elastocaloric and elastoresistivity measurements: Abstract

 \section{Abstract}

-We report the evolution of a charge density wave (CDW) state in the quasi-2D rare-earth tritellurides (\rte{} for \R{}=Er,Tm) as a function of in-plane uniaxial stress.
+We report the evolution of the charge density wave (CDW) states in the quasi-2D rare-earth tritellurides (\rte{} for \R{}=Er, Tm) under the influence of in-plane uniaxial stress.
 Measurements of the elastocaloric effect, resistivity, and elastoresistivity allow us to demonstrate the importance of in-plane antisymmetric strain on the CDW and to establish a phase diagram.
-We show that modest tensile stress parallel to the in-plane \aax{} can reversibly switch the direction of the ordering wavevector between the two in-plane directions.
-This work establishes \rte{} as a promising model system for the study of strain-CDW interactions in a quasi-2D square lattice.
+We show that modest tensile stress parallel to the in-plane \aax{} can reversibly switch the direction of the ordering wavevector between the two in-plane directions, and present a free energy expansion which reproduces the general structure of the observed phenomena.
+This work opens a new avenue in the study of \rte{} in its own right, and more generally establishes \rte{} as a promising model system for the study of strain-CDW interactions in a quasi-2D square lattice.